How well can you speak and understand French? By taking the French proficiency test, you can know your accurate level of fluency and competence.

 It confirms your level of French proficiency and determines your eligibility for these programs.

-There are 7 levels on the grading scale.
-The levels range from 0 (basic) to 6 (advanced fluency).
+The grading scale has 7 levels, ranging from 0 (basic) to 6 (advanced fluency).
 It connects to the CEFR levels (A1 to C2) and the 12 levels of the Canadian Language Benchmarks.

 There are 5 modular tests in the TEF Other Purposes.
 This includes oral expression, listening comprehension, reading comprehension, vocabulary & structures, and written expression.